KyleNwosu/KyleNwosu/README.md

 # 💫 About Me:
-I am current a Sophmore at Howard University studying Computer Science and Mathematics.
+I am currently a sophomore at Howard University studying Computer Science and Applied Mathematics.
 I am currently in the process of developing skills in Data Analysis, Artificial Intelligence, and Natural Language Processing.

 ## 🌐 Socials: